ccrismancox/IO_TugOfWar/readme.md

 	- `cpsr_WB.csv` Survey data from CPSR/PCPSR, disaggregated to just the West Bank
 	- `ExtraFactors.rdata` Output from the latent measurement model for unemployment status and attitudes towards violence.
 Produced by `appendixD_latentMeasures.r`, below.
 	- `gadm41_PSE.gpkg` Spatial administrative lines file used to assess the location of the West Bank and Gaza Strip for rainfall data.
-	- `gtd.csv` Terrorist attacks data from the GTD.
+	- `gtd.rdata` Terrorist attacks data from the GTD.
 	- `jmcc.csv` Survey data from JMCC
     - `jmcc_2023.csv` Survey data from JMCC, with additional details collected later in the analysis
 	- `jmcc_GAZA.csv` Survey data from JMCC, disaggregated to just the Gaza Strip